DeekshaAg/Defect-Management-System/README.md

 #1.
 The application.properties file is being used by the config server
 #2.
 The .properties files for each microservice is being accessed through the config server.
 #3.
 The DiscoveryServer.properties file is for the DiscoveryServer.

+# The database related details are provided in tables.txt